Foundations of Distressed Debt and Turnarounds: Tactics of Law, Finance and Negotiation [Module 1]

 Real Estate Law

-Real estate is not only the global economy’s largest asset class, but also one of the most heavily regulated industries.
-The Real Estate Law course reviews the varied roles that lawyers play in commercial real estate–negotiating and structuring transactions; navigating regulations in the real-estate lifecycle; and resolving real-estate-related disputes.
-The course, in turn, considers the legal and practical dimensions of the development, acquisition, and operation of commercial real estate projects, through background readings and transactional documents.
-And throughout, the course examines the regulatory and policy ecosystem surrounding real estate and the real estate industry.
+Real estate is not only the largest asset class in the global economy, but also one of the most heavily regulated sectors.
+The Real Estate Law course reviews the varied roles that lawyers play in commercial real estate, including negotiating and structuring transactions, navigating regulations across the real estate lifecycle, and resolving real estate-related disputes.
+Through background readings and transactional documents, the course in turn explores the legal dimensions of the acquisition, development, operation, and disposition of commercial real estate projects.
+And throughout, the course considers broader regulatory and policy ecosystems surrounding real estate markets in the United States and internationally.

 Advanced Real Estate Finance, Development, and Management